boydmeredith/jbreda_kilosort/README.md

 - parallelize kilosort on tigress (many jobs)
 - update fx names to be more specific/consistent(?)
 - cluster cut locally on 06-09-2019 bundle
+- change preprocess to take repo_folder rather than repo_name
 ---
 - Post-processing